Calebley/Project-1---connect-four/README.md

 This ensures that each circle can be configured to allow the isValid function/ checkWin function to loop through successfully

 Unsolved problems:
-To further improve the logic of computer moves, current moves are 1 dimensional and does not block player
+To further improve the logic of computer moves, current moves are random and do not block player from winning

 link: https://calebley.github.io/Project-1---connect-four/